Mara Maru: Reception

-The Los Angeles Times said that "while its scenes of physical action are scarcely original ... they keep one's eyes on the screen with a fair amount of absorption.
-What ails the overall production is that its performers talk too darn much."
+Critic Philip K. Scheuer of the Los Angeles Times wrote: "While its scenes of sheer physical action are scarcely original ... they keep one's eyes focused on the screen with a fair degree of absorption.
+What ails the overall operation is that its performers talk too darn much, particularly between salvaging sorties. ...
+Overlong, 'Mara Maru' is not one of Warners' more compelling melodramas."

-The Chicago Daily Tribune called it a "preposterous affair" with "a boringly complicated plot ... poor."

-Filmink later wrote that the film was a "soggy melodrama" which was "a throwback to the sort of thing Humphrey Bogart used to make – a tale of double-crossing and dirty dealings in an exotic port" with "too much talk, flabby handling, and a star off form."